Boris Johnson can't hide behind his jab triumph forever | ExBulletin

 Even before that slim and unexpected victory at Batley and Spen, Keir Starmer was having a good week.

-For the first time, Starmer tore Boris to questions from prime ministers, passionately hooking the prime minister up for hypocrisy about Hancock.
+For the first time, Starmer tore Boris to pieces on prime ministers’ questions, passionately racking the prime minister for hypocrisy over Hancock.

 Boris is a popular prime minister.